 - You are likely to have adverse credit if either of the following applies to you:

-- You have missed or late payments on loans, credit cards, or mortgages (this stays on your credit report for at least six years!)
+- You’ve missed or late payments on loans, credit cards, or mortgages (this stays on your credit report for at least six years!)

 - You have had a county court judgment against you.
 This will have happened if you owed someone money and they took you to county court to force you to repay.

-If you’re still not entirely sure, or you’ve just buried your head in the sand, ignored your post, and don’t know how you stand at the moment or what damage is done, your best step is to find out.
+If you’re still not entirely sure, or you’ve just buried your head in the sand, ignored your post, and don’t know how you stand at the moment, your best step is to find out.
 Sign up for Credibble and check your file.
 It’s the first step to getting your finances back in order.

 Fear not!
 You can still get a loan if you have adverse credit.
-These are called ‘adverse (or bad) credit loans’.
+We call these ‘adverse (or bad) credit loans’.
 The major difference between these and standard loans is that they have higher interest rates.
 You’ll need to consider the benefits and downsides of this type of loan.